Tristannn1337/Ivory/README.md

     -   Simple fractionalization of bond NFTs
 -   Buy/Sell Order Ratings
     -   IVRY DAO controlled score derived from bond terms
--   Support for Branded Operators
+-   Support for Operator Profiles
-    -   Operators may pay IVRY to create a brand NFT
+    -   Operators may pay IVRY to create a Profile NFT
     -   Includes name and link to metadata for an image, description, maybe a website, maybe more
     -   Hook into Kleros for assigning a verified tag?
     -   Hook into Proof of Humanity for democratized KYC?
     -   Could also include a reputation of some kind... probably derived from history of good behavior
-    -   Would allow operators to get better terms over time and for the ecosystem to support larger ratios of ether to operators.
+    -   Allows proven operators to get better terms over time and for the ecosystem to support larger ratios of ether to operators.
 -   Perpetual Renewal Voting
     -   Bond fractions can be staked to force liquidation.
     -   Without a bond fraction being staked, the operator may trigger an automatic renewal.